flatpak-run(1) — Linux manual page

 If this option is specified, the remaining arguments are

-scanned, and all arguments that are enclosed between a pair
+scanned, and all arguments that are enclosed between a pair of

-the document store, and passed to the command in the form of
+document store, and passed to the command in the form of the

-are considered URIs, and any "file:" URIs are exported.
+considered URIs, and any "file:" URIs are exported.
 The

-exports are non-persistent and with read and write
+exports are non-persistent and with read and write permissions

-permissions for the application.
+for the application.

 --app-path=PATH